sneha-afk/13s-docs-by-sneha/about-c/structs.md

 ```

 {: .important}
-There is no "creating" new datatypes within C, the closest concept to this would be declaring a new `struct` that is `typdef`'ed to an identifier.
+There is no "creating" new datatypes within C, the closest concept to this would be declaring a new `struct` that is `typedef`'ed to an identifier.

 ## Example

-This example makes a new `struct` called `AObj` and then `typdef`'s a pointer to the struct to be called `A` for ease of use.
+This example makes a new `struct` called `AObj` and then `typedef`'s a pointer to the struct to be called `A` for ease of use.

 {: .note}
 This is a very common pattern within C programming, become comfortable with it.